Edge-connectivity between edge-ends of infinite graphs: Suitable connecting paths

-In fact, the above statement is also the main inspiration for our Theorem \ref{t2}.
-The similarity between these results suggests that, in order to conclude the latter, the definitions employed in the former need to be rewritten in their edge-related versions.
-Hence, inheriting the notion of $\mathcal{E}-$dominance from \cite{edgeends}, we say that a vertex $v\in V(G)$ of a graph $G$ \textbf{edge-dominates} an edge-end $\omega \in \Omega_E(G)$ if $v$ is infinitely edge-connected to any representative $r$ of $\omega$.
-More precisely, $v\in C_E(F,\omega)$ for every finite set $F\subset E(G)$.
+Although we shall precise Polat's notion of ``$A-B$ separators'' only in the next section, we remark that Theorem \ref{mengerpolat} will be further stated in an edge-analogous setting as a consequence of our Theorem \ref{t2}.
+To this aim, however, the definitions employed in the above result need to be rewritten in their edge-related versions as well.
+Hence, inheriting the notion of $\mathcal{E}-$dominance from \cite{edgeends}, we say that a vertex $v\in V(G)$ of a graph $G$ \textbf{edge-dominates} an edge-end $\omega \in \Omega_E(G)$ if $v\in C_E(F,\omega)$ for every finite set $F\subset E(G)$.
 In this case, there is an infinite family of edge-disjoint paths connecting $v$ to infinitely many vertices of $r$.
 Then, we fix the following definitions:

 \begin{definition}[Connecting paths - edge version] Let $G$ be a graph.
 For vertex sets $A,B\subset V(G)$, the notion of an $A-B$ path given by Definition \ref{paths} is preserved.
 For connectivities between edge-ends and vertices and edge-ends, we consider the following criteria: \begin{itemize} \item \texttt{Connectivity between vertices and edge-ends:} Fix $v\in V(G)$ and $\omega \in \Omega_E(G)$.
 A \textbf{graphic} $v-\omega$ \textbf{path} is a ray starting at $v$ whose edge-end is $\omega$.
 Then, a $v-\omega$ \textbf{path} is either a graphic one or a $\{v\}-\{u\}$ path for some vertex $u\in V(G)$ that edge-dominates $\omega$; \item \texttt{Connectivity between edge-ends:} For edge-ends $\omega_1,\omega_2\in \Omega_E(G)$, an $\omega_1-\omega_2$ \textbf{path} is one of objects below: \begin{itemize} \item[$i)$] A $v-\omega_i$ path, for some $i\in \{1,2\}$ and some vertex $v\in V(G)$ that edge-dominates $\omega_{3-i}$; \item[$ii)$] A double ray in which one half-ray has edge-end $\omega_1$ and the other has edge-end $\omega_2$.
 This case defines a \textbf{graphic} $\omega_1-\omega_2$ \textbf{path}. \end{itemize} \end{itemize} Finally, given $A,B\subset \hat{E}(G)$ such that $(A\cup B)\cap \Omega_E(G) \neq \emptyset$, an $A-B$ \textbf{path} is simply an $a-b$ path for some $a \in A$ and some $b\in B$. \end{definition}